 In addition to battling their primary illnesses or conditions, hospital patients in intensive care often run the risk of contracting a variety of hospital-acquired infections, also referred to as nosocomial infections.
 According to an article in the Clinical Microbiology Review Journal, pneumonia, an infection in the lungs, is the second most prevalent nosocomial infection among patients already battling critical illnesses.
 Furthermore, 86% of patients who contract pneumonia in the hospital, do so as a result of the use of mechanical ventilators.

 Ventilator-Associated Pneumonia (VAP) can be a serious infection, especially for patients who are already in intensive care for a separate severe medical condition.
+If you or a loved one have contracted VAP, talk to our Indianapolis medical malpractice attorney today.

 A ventilator is a machine that helps patients breathe when they are very ill or recovering after major surgery.
 The ventilator delivers oxygen to the patient by use of a tube inserted in a patient's mouth, nose, or through a hole in the front of the throat.
 Though ventilators often save patients' lives when they cannot adequately breathe on their own, ventilators also increase the chances of germs reaching a patient's lungs.
 If germs get into the ventilator tube, the machine will deliver them directly to the patient's lungs, putting them at serious risk for lung infections such as pneumonia.
 250,000-300,000 cases of Ventilator-Associated Pneumonia are reported each year in the United States, and though VAP can be treated by antibiotics, the mortality rate is as high as 50%.